Levi Strauss & Co. research snapshot

 Industry trend

-The long-term opportunity is a broader global denim and casual lifestyle market, with e-commerce, direct retail, women’s growth, and Beyond Yoga expanding the addressable market.
-The sector remains exposed to discretionary spending and fast-changing tastes.
+The denim category is projected to grow at a mid-single-digit annual rate through 2030, and e-commerce, direct retail, women’s, tops, and Beyond Yoga expand the addressable market.
+The sector still depends on discretionary spending and fast-changing tastes.

 Valuation and margin of safety